mcgilldinglab/DENetwork/README.md

     Figure names without a number at the end were plotted when finding a local optimal solution, and those with a number at the end were plotted when finding the (near) optimal solution.

-    If there is more than one improvement during the iterative refinement process, there will be additional an improvement plot named 'step5_improvement_8_5_5.svg' (where l=8, N=5, t=5 in the optimal_graph function in denetwork.py)
+    If there is more than one improvement during the iterative refinement process, there will be an additional improvement plot named 'step5_improvement_8_5_5.svg' (where l=8, N=5, t=5 in the optimal_graph function in denetwork.py)

 * 'files/influenza' contains the following files:
     * 'local_op_g.pickle' pickle file containing the local optimal graph object
     * 'optimal_graph_8_5_5.pickle' pickle file containing the (near) optimal graph object
-    * 'shortest_paths.pickle' pickle file containing the shortest paths found
+    * 'shortest_paths.pickle' pickle file containing the shortest paths found in the initial fully-connected network
-    * 'nodes_ranking_score_differences_8_5_5.txt' and 'nodes_ranking_scores_8_5_5.txt' contain the score differences and scores of node-removals
+    * 'nodes_ranking_score_differences_8_5_5.txt' and 'nodes_ranking_scores_8_5_5.txt' contain the score differences and scores of node-removals in the (near) optimal network

 ## License